karuppiah7890/tigris-docs/docs/overview/datamodel.md

 ## Evolving the Data Models

-You have the flexibility to evolve your data model as the application evolves.
-Tigris offers this flexibility by allowing the schema to be evolved in a lightweight manner without any downtime.
-The schema changes are performed in a transactional manner, take only a few milliseconds to complete and do not require a collection rebuild.
-The updated schema is immediately made available to any new transactions.
-The schema of old records will be updated automatically when the record is updated.

 The following schema changes are currently supported:

 - Add a new field to an existing collection without any restrictions.